FLEXtime: Filterbank learning to explain time series: Previous work on time series explainability

+\textbf{Explainability in the time domain} Some recent work has focused on developing methods tailored for time series.
+Model-agnostic approaches include adopting methods such as LIME \cite{lime}, SHAP \cite{shap}, and RISE \cite{rise} to the time series domain \cite{mercier2022a,windowshap,limesegment}.
+However, the most successful approaches rely on the occlusion-based approach with learnable masks in the input domain.
+We base our work on these recent advances of learnable masks, noticing that none of these have explored learnable masks in the frequency domain.

+The first method developed specifically for time series, Dynamask \cite{dynamask}, poses a learning objective inspired by Fong. et al \cite{fong2019a} to learn extremal masks directly in the time domain.
+They adopt the method to the time domain, by adding a smoothness regularizer to avoid sudden jumps in saliency over time, and through dynamic perturbations of the input.
+ExtrMask \cite{extrmask} extends Dynamask by learning the perturbations through a neural network, while ContraLSP additionally applies contrastive learning when learning the perturbations \cite{contralsp}.
+TimeX recognizes that masking may lead to out-of-domain samples and instead trains a surrogate model that is more robust to masked inputs \cite{timex}.
+TimeX++ \cite{timexplusplus} uses an information bottleneck to learn the explanations and a neural network to produce in-domain masked samples.

+While ExtrMask, TimeX, and TimeX++ all outperform Dynamask, the addition of neural networks for either mask or perturbation generation adds complexity and need for tuning of several hyperparameters - something that is not trivial to do for explainability tasks.
+Additionally, none of the methods can produce explanations in other domains than the time domain.

-\textbf{Modelling time series in the frequency domain} Recently, frequency modeling of time series has received more attention in the deep learning community. \\ Liu et al. \cite{frequency-aware-masked-autoencoders} train a foundation model using a frequency-aware transformer architecture.
+\textbf{Modeling time series in the frequency domain} Recently, frequency modeling of time series has received more attention in the deep learning community.
+First, we examine recent uses in the general deep learning community.
+Second, we look at the few works that directly target time series explainability in the frequency domain.

+Liu et al. \cite{frequency-aware-masked-autoencoders} train a foundation model using a frequency-aware transformer architecture and show its superiority over models that do not consider the frequency domain.
 Crabbé et al. \cite{crabbé2024time} show that the frequency domain better captures the data distribution for diffusion models.
-While none of this is directly related to explainability, it does indicate an increasing tendency to exploit frequency representations of time series in similar ways as in signal processing, also in deep learning and related fields.
+While none of this is directly related to explainability, it does indicate an increasing tendency to exploit frequency representations of time series in deep learning and related fields.